-Note: Duplicate this section where there is more than one specialist.

-I, as the appointed Specialist hereby declare/affirm the correctness of the information provided or to be provided as part of the application, and that I :

-- in terms of the general requirement to be independent: - other than fair remuneration for work performed in terms of this application, have no business, financial, personal or other interest in the development proposal or application and that there are no circumstances that may compromise my objectivity; or - am not independent, but another specialist (the "Review Specialist") that meets the general requirements set out in Regulation 13 has been appointed to review my work (Note: a declaration by the review specialist must be submitted); - in terms of the remainder of the general requirements for a specialist, have throughout this EIA process met all of the requirements; - have disclosed to the applicant, the EAP, the Review EAP (if applicable), the Department and I&APs all material information that has or may have the potential to influence the decision of the Department or the objectivity of any report, plan or document prepared or to be prepared as part of the application; and - am aware that a false declaration is an offence in terms of Regulation 48 of the EIA Regulations, 2014 (as amended).
+Note: Duplicate this section where there is more than one specialist. appointed Specialist hereby declare/affirm the correctness of vided as part of the application, and that I: financial, personal or other integrate no circumstances that may am not independent, but and requirements set out in Regulated declaration by the review spector in terms of the remainder of the grocess met all of the requirement.
+In the disclosed to the applicant, I&APs all material information that Department or the objectivity of a part of the application; and or work performed in terms of this application, have no business, erest in the development proposal or application and that there by compromise my objectivity; or ther specialist (the "Review Specialist") that meets the general lation 13 has been appointed to review my work (Note: a cialist must be submitted); general requirements for a specialist, have throughout this EIA Signature of the Specialist: Name of Company: Date:

-Signature of the Specialist:

-Name of Company:

-Date: